Reed Adjustments Without Tools

 - Soak the reed it hot water for at least 30 seconds.
 You can try putting your reed water in the microwave in a microwave safe container for about 20 seconds to heat up your reed water.
 Water should be approximately soup hot.

 - Gently press the corners of the reed inward.
-Make sure the reed is soaked in water otherwise it can split.
+Make sure the reed is soaked in water otherwise the cane could split.

 - There should be a small overlap with the blades of the reed where the top blade sits a little to the right.
 Shift the overlap so the blades of the reed sit more on top of each other.